CSIRO-enviro-informatics/LODE/README.md

 ---

 ## Complete Steps to Installing & Running LODE <a name="completeStepsToInstallingNRunningLODE"></a>
+The following installation guide is required for running the complete version of LODE.
+For users seeking the minimal version of LODE, only [Installing Apache Maven](#apacheMaven) will be required.
-**NOTE:** *The following steps to installing LODE assumes that you are running a Windows 10 system.
+**Note:** *The following steps to installing LODE assumes that you are running a Windows 10 system.
 However, the installation on other operating systems should be similar.*

 ---